 Instructions

-- After thoroughly rinsing the rice, transfer it to a rice cooker and pour the water inside.
-(The ratio of rice to water is about 1 to 1 ¼.)
-Choose the rice setting and cook for about 30 minutes.
+- Thoroughly rinse the rice, then transfer it to a rice cooker with the water.
+Use the rice setting and cook for about 30 minutes.

-- If you prefer to use a stovetop, place the rice and water in a pot and cover it with a lid.
-Cook over medium-high heat until it reaches a boil, then reduce the heat to low and let it simmer for 15 minutes.
-Afterward, turn off the heat but keep it covered for another 15 minutes
+- If using a stovetop, place the rice and water in a pot with a lid.
+Bring to a boil over medium-high heat, then reduce to low and simmer for 15 minutes.
+Turn off the heat and let it sit, covered, for another 15 minutes.
+Once done, fluff the rice and set aside.

-- In a bowl, combine the mayonnaise, Sriracha sauce, and salt.
-Whisk.
+- In a mixing bowl, whisk together mayonnaise, Sriracha sauce, and salt.
+Add the cubed salmon and toss until evenly coated.

-- Put it in a standard-size muffin tin.
-Repeat this with the remaining seaweed and rice.
+- Gently press into a standard-size muffin tin to form a cup shape.
+Repeat with the remaining seaweed and rice.

-- Add the salmon over the rice into each cup.
+- Spoon the salmon mixture over the rice in each cup.

-- Preheat the oven and place the muffin tin on the middle rack.
-Bake at 400 degrees F (204 degrees C) for about 15 minutes.
-Remove from the oven.
+- Preheat the oven to 400°F (204°C).
+Place the muffin tin on the middle rack and bake for 15 minutes.
+Remove and let cool slightly.